buckley-w-david/akashic_records/README.md

 print(result)  # Output: [1, 1, 2, 3, 3, 4, 5, 5, 5, 6, 9]
 ```

-The package will end up making requests to the OpenAI completations endpoint with the `code-davinci-002` model.
+The package will end up making requests to the OpenAI completions endpoint with the `code-davinci-002` model.

 The above code will end up generating this prompt:
 ```